-I would have never had a picture book manuscript to pitch were it not for my participation in Julie Hedlund‘s vibrant community of picture book creators, the 12 X 12 Challenge, and the resources I’ve found through my membership in SCBWI.
-In January of this year, I was feeling stuck with my middle grade manuscript and writing in general.
-I decided to stretch my imagination a little bit with picture books and joined the 12 x 12 Challenge.
-Let me tell you, deadlines and peer pressure work.
+I would have never had a picture book manuscript to pitch were it not for my participation in Julie Hedlund‘s vibrant community of picture book creators, the 12 X 12 Challenge, and the resources I’ve found through my long-time membership in SCBWI.
 Thanks to these communities of writers and to my awesome critique partner for her honest and helpful feedback.
 Keep making art, friends.

-My family is tucked away in the woods on a rural hillside, riding out all that the world is experiencing and surviving right now.
-It’s a contemplative time.
-I have a lot of privilege at the moment – a day job that continues through work at home, a healthy family, supportive – if physically distant – friends, food on the table, safe places to be outside, and a roof over our heads.
+My family is tucked away in the woods on a rural hillside, riding out everything the world is going through right now.
+I have a lot of privilege at the moment – a day job that continues through work at home, a healthy family, supportive friends, food on the table, safe places to be outside, and a roof over our heads.
 We wish for everyone to stay healthy and safe.
 Stay creative if you can.
 Plan to vote on November 3rd, and take three friends with you when you go.

 My 4-year anniversary of hosting CABIN READS is this month!
 Join us at the Lost River Trading Post on July 31st from 6-8pm to hear from local award-winning author John Copenhaver and others from THE LOST RIVER WRITERS’ RETREAT as they read from their works in progress: